 The phrase “industrial innovation” conjures images of 3-D printing or robots working on a factory assembly line.
 But while most people take washers and refrigerators for granted today, a century ago, these machines revolutionized people’s daily lives.

 The introduction of running water and electricity set the stage for sweeping social and cultural changes by making possible labor-saving devices to tackle routine household chores.
-Electric home appliances eliminated the need for cooking over a fireplace or a coal-fired stove or devoting a full day every week cleaning garments.
+Electric home appliances eliminated the need for cooking over a fireplace or a coal-fired stove or devoting a full day every week to cleaning garments.
 Such machines gave women, in particular, more time for endeavors outside the home—from paying work to higher education to leisure activities.
 In doing so, they helped bolster a growing middle class.

 Here’s how six game-changing household inventions came into being.